Tue, Mar 31

 Releases from Glendo Reservoir to will begin on March 24.
 Releases from Guernsey Reservoir to the North Platte River will begin on March 27.
 Read on...

 The 2020 State and Regional Master Gardener Conference has been cancelled per recommendation of University of Wyoming Extension due to health concerns in relation to potential exposure to COVID-19 for our at risk populations.
 Read on...

 As the weather begins to get cooler and thoughts of snow start in everyone’s mind, not everyone dreads the white stuff.
 Casper Mountain offers a great opportunity to get out skiing, snow shoeing and even biking on groomed trails.
-Before you go, check out the conditions by viewing the new webcams that are located at the Trials Lodge.
-You'll find current weather, weather history and the forecast so that you can better plan for your outing.
+Before you go, check out the conditions by viewing the webcams that are located at the Trails Lodge.
+You'll find current weather and the forecast so that you can better plan for your outing.
 But just don't view in the winter months.
 Watch the changing seasons year round.
-The system was upgraded this summer to provide a clearer view and more information.
 Visit the Casper Mountain Trails Center Weather Station or click on the webcam link from the County's home page.

 On average, it takes around 4 feet of snow before the trails are ready for grooming.
 That much snow is needed before the groomer can safely traverse the trails by effectively covering stumps, rocks and other obstacles.
-The County will post trail updates as conditions change but you can also use the new cameras to keep tabs on snow conditions.
 Once enough snow has fallen and the County has groomed the trails, you will be ready to hit the trails and try out those new skis or snowshoes.
-Now all that is required is a ski pass.
-Anyone using the groomed Nordic trails on Casper Mountain is required to have a Nordic Trails Pass.
+Now all that is required is a trails pass.
+Anyone using the groomed trails on Casper Mountain is required to have a Trails Pass.
 Proceeds from the sales go to cover grooming costs.

 Contact the Natrona County Parks Department for more information.